jxxcarlson/elm-tar/README.md

 ## Credits

-Thanks to Folkert deVries for many code improvements including bug fixes (handling of unicode characters) and performance optimizations.
+Thanks to Folkert de Vries for many code improvements including bug fixes (handling of unicode characters) and performance optimizations.